AV Mazzega Floor Lamp

 Manufacturer: AV Mazzega, Murano Italy.

-Other versions: Different sizes and colours.
-Many variations were designed.
+Other versions: This AV Mazzega floor lamp exists in many variations, sizes and colours.
 Also made as a table lamp.

 AV Mazzega was founded in 1946 by Angelo Vittorio Mazzega.
 In 1950 his son Gianni Bruno Mazzega started working in the family’s glass factory.